newyorkconservative/newyorkconservative.github.io/_posts/2017-01-19-fake-news-not-a-womans-march-the-red-green-axis.md

 But then the principles quickly go off the rails and provide the “who’s who” of radical left wing causes, many promoting violence - identify/fringe politics ( see 3), anti-family (see 2), anti-Christian (see 2), anti-American, anti-Police(see 4/5), pro-Abortion(see 6) – in almost every single one of the values/principles listed one can remove the word “women” and quickly find a radical left wing cause wrapped up as a woman’s issue – illegal immigration, unfettered third world immigration, communist and socialist agendas, LGBTQ anti-family and anti-Christian agendas, Muslim brotherhood (C.A.I.R) agendas and so forth and so on.
 The values and principles (14) even takes a shot at the 14<sup>th</sup> Amendment which is now in the cross-hairs of the radical left.

-In an era where Fake News is now the new hot topic of discussion it’s obvious that this Women’s March "is not" a Womens March but a “Red-Green axis” circus that was be designed to attack everything traditional Americans stand for.
+In an era where Fake News is now the new hot topic of discussion it’s obvious that this Women’s March "is not" a Womens March but a “Red-Green axis” circus that was designed to attack everything traditional Americans - men and women - stand for.

 .